Considering submissions

 Privacy and your submission

-All submissions received and all information provided at the hearing will be treated as public documents.
+All submissions received and all information provided at the hearing will be public documents.

-Submissions are used at the hearing by the panel to inform itself when making its recommendations to the planning authority or Minister for Planning.
+Submissions are used by the panel to inform itself when making its recommendations to the planning authority or Minister for Planning.

 As part of the hearing process and in accordance with natural justice principles, proponents and other parties may be provided with a copy of submissions so they can respond to them.